api3dao/oev-docs/docs/oev/searchers/oev-network.md

 [here](https://github.com/api3dao/contracts/blob/main/contracts/api3-server-v1/OevAuctionHouse.sol).

-Winners of OEV auctions must submit their payment to be allowed to update the data feeds and capture OEV.
+Winners of OEV auctions must submit their payment to be allowed to update the data feeds and capture OEV on the target chain.
 In practice, searchers are expected to do these steps atomically, ensuring immediate value return to the dApp.

-After making the payment, the winner needs to post a proof of doing so (the transaction hash) to the OEV Network.
+After the payment is made, the winner needs to post a proof of doing so (the transaction hash) to the OEV Network.
 This proof is then validated and the reserved collateral of the searcher is released, while the [protocol fee](/oev/searchers/oev-searching.md#collateral-and-protocol-fee) is